silviot/edx-platform-wiki/Internationalization-and-localization.md

 We are currently hosting all translations of Open edX framework on www.transifex.com.
 Please feel free to make translation contributions there.

-In order to run your Open edX instance under a different spoken language:
+In order to run your Open edX instance under a different spoken language, for instance for [Spanish (Latin American)](https://www.transifex.com/projects/p/edx-platform/language/es_419/):

 ```
 1. Configure your  ~/.transifexrc file: